Infinitely many families of Sasaki-Einstein metrics on spheres: Introduction

 Moreover, the link $L(\bfa)$ admits a Sasaki-Einstein metric if the above strict inequalities hold. \end{thm} We note that \cite[Theorem 1]{MR2341843} studied the case where $a_0, \ldots ,a_n$ are pairwise coprime and \cite[Proposition 6.1]{ST21} studied the case where the corresponding weighted hypersurface is well-formed.

-The diffeomorphism type of $L(\bfa)$ is determined by the Arf invariant if $n$ is odd and by the signature $\tau$ of the Milnor fibre if $n$ is even.
+The diffeomorphism type of $L(\bfa)$ is determined by the Arf invariant if $n$ is odd and by the signature $\tau (\bfa)$ of the Milnor fiber if $n$ is even.
 In Section \ref{s:infinite}, we show that for appropriate choices of $\bfa$ we get each possible value in $bP_{2n}$ infinitely many times, proving in this way Theorem \ref{thm:main}.
-The hard case is when $n$ is even: the problem of computing $\tau$ is reduced to show that a certain function counting integral points of a polytope is a quasi-polynomial to then generalise a classical example of Brieskorn.
+The hard case is when $n$ is even: the problem of computing $\tau (\bfa)$ is reduced to showing that a certain function counting integral points of a polytope is a quasi-polynomial.
+We then use this to generalize a classical example of Brieskorn.

 In Section \ref{s:moduli} we look at the moduli space of Sasaki-Einstein metrics proving the following.